Product Ingestion API for the commercial marketplace

 Method 3: Query string parameters

 This method is used to query certain resource types associated with a specific account.
-For example, you can retrieve all your virtual machine products with a single GET call.
-Query string parameters are mainly used to query details pertaining to your products, plans, or submissions.
+For example, you can retrieve all your products of a specific product type with a single GET call.
+Query string parameters are used to query details pertaining to your products, plans, or submissions.

 This table shows the supported query parameters for each of the supported resource types.
 Not all resource types support each of the query parameters.
 Reference this table for the full list of currently supported query strings.